 In this article, find all our tips in pictures to visit the museum that houses this wonder.

-This opinion is completely independent, based on our experiences.
+This review is completely independent, based on our experiences.
 We visited the area anonymously, making our own choices, and paying all our bills in full.

 Why visit the Bayeux Tapestry Museum?